mdrake0/mysite/content/fixed/bookshelf.md

 - _Increment Issue 11, "Teams"_
 - _Eloquent JavaScript, 3rd Edition_, Marjin Haverbeke
-- _How to Win Friends and Influence People_, Dale Carnegie
-- _Start Small, Stay Small: A Developer's Guide to Launching a Startup_, Rob Walling
 - _The Soul of a New Machine_, Tracy Kidder
 - _How to Solve It_, George Pólya
 - _Circe_, Madeline Miller